AVA-AVD: Audio-Visual Speaker Diarization in the Wild: Experiments

-{\bf Fused with pretrained model.} Although the mixture of VoxCeleb series datasets is the largest, the scale of face data in this combination is not comparable with large-scale face recognition datasets~\cite{cao2018vggface2,guo2016ms}.
-Therefore, we also use a pretrained face recognition model~\cite{deng2019arcface} and fuse the predicted similarity scores with AVR-Net to evaluate the performance gain with the existence of the powerful face model.
-The results are marked with {\it stars} in Fig.~\ref{fig:train}.
-For the models trained only on AVA-AVD or VoxCeleb series datasets, this late fusion strategy increases their results.
-But the improvement of the models trained on three datasets is negligible.
-However, although late-fused with a pretrained model, AVR-Net trained together with AVA-AVD can still outperform others.
-The main reason is the {\it domain gap}, AVA-AVD has complex scenarios while VoxCeleb series are all extracted from interviews on Youtube.
-Also, AVA-AVD has multiple languages.
-By including the AVA-AVD train set, we can boost the diarization performance by {\bf 19.09\%}.
+{\bf Fused with pretrained model.} Although the mixture of VoxCeleb series datasets is the largest dataset, the scale of face data in this combination is not comparable to large-scale face recognition datasets~\cite{cao2018vggface2,guo2016ms}.
+Therefore, we also use a pretrained face recognition model~\cite{deng2019arcface} and fuse the predicted similarity scores with AVR-Net to evaluate the performance again.
+For the models trained only on AVA-AVD or VoxCeleb series datasets, this late fusion strategy improves their performance.
+But the improvement for the models trained on three datasets is negligible.
+Although late-fused with a pretrained model, AVR-Net trained with AVA-AVD can still outperform other combinations without AVA-AVD, which demonstrates the effectiveness of AVA-AVD training data despite its scale is relatively small.